Site icon Inexhibit

 History and general description

-The necropolis is located about one mile / two kilometers from the historical center of Cerveteri, a small town about 25 miles (40 kilometers) northwest of Rome once known by the Latin name of Caere.
-The place, part of the Metropolitan City of Rome, can be reached by car or by bus from central Rome in about an hour.
+The necropolis is located approximately one mile (or two kilometers) from the historical center of Cerveteri, a small town situated about 25 miles (40 kilometers) northwest of Rome, formerly known by the Latin name of Caere.
+The location, part of the Metropolitan City of Rome, can be reached by car or bus from central Rome in approximately one hour.

-The archaeological site of Cerveteri encompasses an area of about 990 acres (400 hectares), 25 of which are open to the public.
+The archaeological site of Cerveteri extends over an area of about 990 acres (400 hectares), 25 of which are open to the public.
 The first archaeological excavations were made by Raniero Mengarelli in 1909.

-Overall, the necropolis comprises several thousand tombs dating from the 9th to the 3rd century BC, surrounded by beautiful natural scenery with cypresses and imposing stone pines.
+Overall, the necropolis comprises several thousand tombs dating from the 9th to the 3rd century BC, surrounded by beautiful natural scenery with cypresses and large stone pines.

-Differently from the necropolis of Tarquinia nearby, only a few burial chambers are decorated with wall carvings and paintings; what makes the Banditaccia truly exceptional is the imposing architecture of its tombs, instead.
+Unlike the near necropolis of Tarquinia, only a few burial chambers are decorated with wall carvings and paintings; what makes the Banditaccia truly exceptional is the imposing architecture of its tombs, instead.

-Furthermore, since its sepulchers accurately reproduced the Etruscan houses of the time (sometimes even with their furniture and home accessories), the necropolis casts a light on the everyday life and habits of an ancient mysterious people as the Etruscans.
+Furthermore, since its sepulchers accurately reproduced the Etruscan houses of the time (sometimes even with their furniture and home accessories), the necropolis casts a light on the everyday life and habits of the mysterious Etruscans.

 Etruscan necropolis of Cerveteri, view of the “Main Sepulchral Street”; photo © Riccardo Bianchini/Inexhibit